WORLD’S COATING INNOVATOR™

 Test Results – PDF

-Super Therm® has been thoroughly tested by the US Department of Energy for energy efficient reduction in three locations, Florida, Denver and Texas.
+Super Therm® has been thoroughly tested by the Florida Energy Office for energy efficient reduction in three locations, Florida, Denver and Texas.
 It has also passed testing for:

-Florida Solar Heat Block Coatings Test – Department of Energy
+Florida Solar Heat Block Coatings Test – Florida Energy Office

 On February 10th & 11th, 2003 a test was conducted on Super Therm® Solar Heat Block Coating, applied to a residential home roofing system located in Dade County, Florida in accordance with the State of Florida Energy Office / Energy Conservation Assistance Programs Designation: ECAP-CUL-1-99.